The energy efficiency of new build homes

 In 2022, government introduced rules to reduce the energy consumer and carbon emissions of all new homes built in England.

-As part of this, homes with parking spaces built from June 2023 will have electric car charging points to support sustainable living.
+As part of this, homes with parking spaces built from June 2023 have provision for electric car charging points to support sustainable living.

 By 2025, new homes built will need to meet the Future Homes Standard.
 The goal of the Future Homes Standard is for new homes to produce 75% to 80% fewer CO2 emissions than properties built to older standards.